DrKrar/GeoEfficiency.jl/README.md

  - [ ] combine the effect of the source geometry and composition.

 ## Requirements
  *  Julia 0.6 or above.
- *  QuadGK 0.3.0 or above, will be installed automatically during the package installation.
+ *  QuadGK 0.3.0 or above, installed automatically during the package installation.
- *  Compat 0.63.0 or above, will be installed automatically during the package installation.
+ *  Compat 0.63.0 or above, installed automatically during the package installation.

-## Download and Install the Package
+## Download and Installation
-The package is registered in an officially METADATA.jl and so can be installed through the Julia package system by running
+the package is registered officially and so it can be installed through the Julia package management  system by typing the following into the REPL.

 ```julia
 julia> using Pkg